pau1ie/CuriousDBA/content/post/tmadmin.md

 {{</highlight>}}

 Look at that!
 An application server process is taking 2G RAM!
 No wonder the server is running out of memory.
-We can see from the process that the one using the most memory is in group 99 and instance 1 from the -g and -i parameters.
+We can see from the process that the one using the most memory is in group 99 and instance 1 from the -g and -i parameters in the command line field of the ps output.

 So we can shut it down.
 It should be safe to because there is another one running.
 I start tmadmin like I did above, and run: